Champions League final stadiums 2026-2030: venues and 2030 status

 Bring layers.
 Late-May Budapest can be 28°C at kickoff and 12°C by the time you walk out.

-Allianz Arena — the inflatable-cushion-clad rhomboid that lights up red, white, or blue depending on whose night it is.
-It will glow in UEFA blue for the final.
-Capacity in CL configuration: ~75,000, the largest on this list.
+Fußball Arena München, still known to many fans as Allianz Arena, is the inflatable-cushion-clad rhomboid that lights up red, white, or blue depending on whose night it is.
+If Munich wins the 2028 bid, it will glow in UEFA blue for the final.
+Capacity in Champions League configuration is around 75,000.

 What the city does well: Munich does logistics and beer, and we mean it as a compliment.
 The U6 line runs straight to the Fröttmaning U-Bahn stop next to the arena, every two minutes on matchday.
 Marienplatz is the natural pre-match meeting point and the city pours into the Hofbräuhaus and its surrounding Biergartens from about 4pm.

-What to know about the venue: the architecture is the most photographed in modern European football for a reason.
-The away end is at the south curve.
-The walk from the stadium back to the U-Bahn after a final is a thirty-minute crowd shuffle — plan to either be the first out or accept the third pint at the stadium's external bars and let it clear.
+What to know about the venue: the architecture is one of the most photographed in modern European football for a reason.
+The walk from the stadium back to the U-Bahn after a final would be a thirty-minute crowd shuffle, so plan to either be first out or wait for the queue to clear.

 How to plan a CL final trip without a ticket